 - Accelerating digitalisation

-- Modernising stores and warehouses and retail’s role in town centres
+- Modernising stores and warehouses strengthening their role in town centres

 - Advancing to net zero